Skip to main content

 • Tiered Reminder Mechanism: Configurable reminder frequencies by alert level (e.g., fatal level reminds every 30 minutes, up to 10 times)

-• Notification Channel Integration: Automatically triggers notification upon successful dispatch, syncing the issue to the responsible person
+• Notification Channel Integration: Auto-triggers notifications after successful dispatch, synchronizing problems to responsible persons

-• Fallback Dispatch Guarantee: Alerts not matching any policy enter the fallback queue with periodic administrator notifications per global configuration
+• Fallback Dispatch Guarantee: Alerts not matching any policy enter the fallback queue, receiving periodic administrator notifications per global configuration

 • Operation Log Recording: Auto-dispatch operations are recorded in operation logs for audit tracing